-The Hognutters Mummers play is a short traditional play about Pannage (the historical practice of allowing pigs to roam / forage for acorns in the forest).
+The Hognutters Mummers play is a short traditional play about Pannage (the historic practice of allowing pigs to roam & forage for acorns in the forest).
 We follow the story of some hogs, their farmer and their struggles.
-We are a cast of eight, and we usually perform the play with the musical element sung by Brighton Folk Choir.
-There are also songs you can join in (we can provide the words!)
+We are a cast of nine, and usually perform the play with the musical element sung by Brighton Folk Choir.

 The play is based on a Sussex Mummers play which incorporates folk songs and was inspired by a traditional script collected in Ovingdean near Brighton.
 We encourage the audience to participate in the singing and join in with instruments – becoming part of the drama.